rohan-v8rma/Tech-Tips/Git/README.md

 But, all of this applies only to commits, hence the rule of thumb: "commit early and often".

 Anything actually committed, Git will try to let one retrieve again later, usually for up to 30 or 90 days.

+# Upstream and Downstream

+In the context of Git, "upstream" and "downstream" are typically used to refer to the direction of data flow between repositories or branches.

+- "Upstream" refers to the remote repository that a local repository is forked from, or the branch that a local branch is tracking.
+In other words, it is the repository or branch that a local repository or branch is synchronized with when pushing or pulling changes.

+- "Downstream" refers to the local repository or branch that is derived from the upstream repository or branch.
+In other words, it is the repository or branch that receives updates from the upstream repository or branch, and potentially incorporates those changes into its own codebase.

+> To give an example, suppose you have a forked repository on your local machine that you cloned from a remote repository on GitHub.
+In this case, the remote repository on GitHub is the upstream repository, and your local repository is the downstream repository.
+>
+> When you make changes to the code in your local repository and want to update the upstream repository with those changes, you would push your changes upstream.
+>
+> Conversely, if there are updates to the code in the upstream repository that you want to incorporate into your local repository, you would pull those changes downstream.

 # Branches in git